 Police: Man crashed into trooper's parked patrol car

-SANFORD, Fla. – Authorities say a Florida man purposefully crashed his car into a state trooper's patrol vehicle.
+SANFORD, Fla. – Authorities say a Florida man purposely crashed his car into a state trooper's patrol vehicle.

 A Florida Highway Patrol news release says the crash occurred Monday afternoon on Interstate 4 near Sanford, between Orlando and Daytona Beach.

-Note: This story has been edited to correct a word in the first paragraph to "purposely" instead of "purposefully."